cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 - Asking for User Feedback
 - Refine prototype
 Each feature of the solution might be improved throughout the iterations.

+Abstracted plans for my iterations:
+- Iteration 1-2: Proof of Concept for the technologies that I will be using in the simulator
+- Iteration 3-4: Developing a Command Line Interface (CLI)
+- Iteration 5: Developing a Graphical User Interface (GUI) to visualise blockchain

 === Technology
 The simulator will run purely on client side code to reduce server costs and workload, improve scalability, and create a more interactive and responsive user experience\
 Frontend: HTML + CSS + JavaScript \
 Graph visualisation: canvas
 === Device Compatibility
 The blockchain simulator is designed to run entirely in the browser and therefore requires TypeScript support to function.
 It is optimised for modern desktop and laptop environments using Chromium-based browsers (Google Chrome, Microsoft Edge, Opera).
 Mobile browsers may support basic interaction, but performance and visualisation features are best experienced on computer systems.
 The device running to program should have at least a refresh rate of 60Hz to run the requestAnimationFrame() function in canvas to visualise blockchain workflow.
+// TODO: Justify TypeScript

 #pagebreak()
 == Intital Sucess Criteria